 Contact: Jay Hyde, 202-434-9266, email@example.com

 Washington, D.C.
-(May 20, 2013) - The following is a statement by Barry C. Melancon, CPA, CGMA, president and CEO of the American Institute of CPAs (AICPA), in reaction to the introduction of H.R.
-2041, legislation to modify the definition of fiduciary under the Employee Retirement Income Security Act of 1974 to exclude appraisers of employee stock ownership plans:
+(May 22, 2013) - The following is a statement by the American Institute of CPAs (AICPA), in reaction to the introduction of legislation in the House of Representatives (H.R.
+2061) and Senate (S. 994) of the “Digital Accountability and Transparency Act (DATA) of 2013,” which calls for the establishment of government-wide financial data standards for Federal funds: